- Written by Dr.Mehmet Demircioglu

 How would I decide whether the timing is safe?

-COVID should be handled before travel, not on the surgery morning.
+COVID needs to be handled before travel, not on the surgery morning.
 Wait at least two weeks after infection before elective hair transplant review.
 Between two and seven weeks, decide case by case.
 Wait longer if symptoms persist, the illness was severe, medical risk is higher, blood tests are abnormal, or hair shedding is still active.

 If you recovered quickly, feel well, have no fever or respiratory symptoms, have stable hair loss, and your medical review is clear, surgery may be reasonable after the early waiting period.
-If you still feel unwell or your hair is shedding heavily after COVID, the better decision is usually to pause, diagnose, and plan later.
+If you still feel unwell or your hair is shedding heavily after COVID, the better decision is to pause, diagnose, and plan later.